infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 - Public awareness of mental health is extremely low, especially within low-income communities, and there is a general reluctance to approach mental health services.
 - The counseling sessions focus on dealing with trauma and post-traumatic symptoms including anxiety, self -harm, psychosomatic symptoms, building resilience, dealing with society, commitment to re-integration, and developing healthy parenting techniques

+### Social Protection/ Welfare Schemes
+- Social protection services are offered to the underprivileged population through identity and eligibility documents, such as a passport, ration card, or a voter ID.
+	- Aadhar card
+	- Birth Certificate
+	- School Leaving Certificate/ Transfer Certificate
+	- Ration Card
+	- Bank Account and Passbook

+### Development
+- Education is a critical need for a child and is essential for the long-term growth and socio-economic development of individuals and family units.
+- The Right of Children to Free and Compulsory Education Act, 2009 (RTE), represents the consequential legislation envisaged under Article 21-A. It means that every child has a right to free and compulsory elementary education (I std to VIII std) in a neighborhood school till the completion of their elementary education.
+- An individual care plan captures the interest, needs and skills of the child and assesses the possibility of connecting the child with an educational institute (for regular schooling), distance learning programs, or open schools such as the National Institute of Open Schooling (NIOS), and follow-up with the child post restoration.
+- One of the most important steps to rehabilitation and reintegration is to help young adults become economically self-reliant through long-term career prospects.
+- Once a young adult completes vocational training and turns 18, case workers assist them extensively in getting a job.
+	- Networking with vocation training centers and service providers: Case workers network with service providers for job prospects.
+	- Networking with verified recruitment agencies Prerana also develops linkages with verified recruitment agencies and other retail chains or corporates to provide job opportunities for the child.
+	- Building a portfolio: Case workers assist children in building and maintaining an online resume or profile to help them find job opportunities through verified online portals like Naukri.com.
+Case workers also help children send job applications and prepare for interviews.
+	- Assisting in the process of adapting to a job: Case workers follow up with victims even after they receive a job offer to join an organization.
+They help them adapt to the new environment and discuss their successes and challenges on a regular basis.
+They may also be linked to a peer for support especially when they are new to the job market.
+	- Assisting victims in starting their ventures: If victims have acquired certain skill sets and are self-driven and independent, case workers put them in touch with service providers for enterprise-building activities.
+This involves financial assistance as well as mentorship to ensure that they can kickstart and run their enterprise.

+### Independent living skills
+- Independent living skills such as basic financial skills, negotiating and purchasing, cooking and managing household activities, undertaking minor repair works at home, traveling independently by using public and private transport, personal care, conflict resolutions, personal safety (offline and online), crisis management, building general awareness about social and global issues, and seeking help are essential for children and young adults for their successful reintegration into the society.
+- It is also important that these skills are imparted to all young adults, without gender biases or patriarchal norms.

+### Social Integration

 # The stages in the reintegration process